-Category of the group process Description Examples of the exercises Introduction and icebreaking It is important to make everyone feel welcome and part of a group.
+Catego the g proc roup Description Examples of the exercises Introdi and icebrea It is important to make everyone feel welcome and part of a group.
 It is critical to get everyone, especially the shy people, involved and talking to one another by breaking the tensions and nervousness at the beginning.
 Paired interviewing, Expectations and ground rules in writing, first name introduction, Hopes and fears, Self-portraits, something from home, Stepping stones, Symbolic introductions, Drawing concepts, The seed mixer, Name game, Who are we?